Invoice Discounting: Get paid when you invoice

 Invoice Discounting differs from Invoice Factoring because the collection of payment from your customers remains your obligation.
 With Invoice Factoring, the provider’s own credit control team will contact your customers.
 In the case of Invoice Discounting, you are still in full control, and your customers will not be aware that you are using the service.

-If your business has issues with credit control, then Invoice Factoring may be a better choice in that the Factoring provider, with specially trained staff, will be better equipped and experienced in managing late payments.
+If your business has issues with credit control and collecting payments, then Invoice Factoring may be a better choice in that the Factoring provider, with specially trained staff, will be better equipped and experienced in managing late payments.

 What are the advantages?